 3) Where did Jesus point us in John 17?
 There is only one place you can find his message resolve: straight to the Father.
 Read John 17 if you need evidence of this.

 My only belief is in the Spirit of God's own work--Love and Truth.
 By seeing myself in his nature, I realize my identity.
 By realizing both, I find unity with others.
 When division occurs, the same truth applies as a double-edged sword cutting both ways.
 I find confirmation from experience, as all of us discover by practice.
 Being out of unity brings ill will and anger.
 Love brings unity.
 Practice leads to mastery.
-There is no escape form this truth.
+There is no escape from this truth.
 Religion is a verb, not a noun.

 How do we define a Father's love for his Children?